anupamck/anupamck/README.md

-- 👋 Hi, I’m Anupam Krishnamurthy, an SDET with experience in automated testing, API mocking and CI pipelines
+- 👋 Hi, I’m Anupam Krishnamurthy.
+I work as a Senior SDET and Quality Coach
 - 👀 I’m now looking for a new job that will help me expand my software engineering capabilities
 - 🌱 I’m learning Java and I look forward to making something with it
 - 💞️ I’m looking to contribute to open-source projects